Skip To Main Content

 Classroom Driver Ed Completion Next Steps

-Our Community Education Behind-the-Wheel offerings are limited.
-Our BTW sessions are limited in nature and do fill very quickly.
-Please plan accordingly when scheduling your Knowledge Test noting you must also be in an active session of BTW so that you may obtain your Blue Card to bring with to the exam center.
+Our Community Education Behind-the-Wheel offerings are limited and do fill very quickly.
+Please plan accordingly when scheduling your Knowledge Test noting you must also be in an active session of BTW so that you may obtain your Blue Card.

-Beginning July 13, 2020, Minnesotans will now be able to schedule appointments online for class D knowledge tests at any of the 14 regional DVS exam stations.
+Schedule appointments online for class D knowledge tests at any of the 14 regional DVS exam stations.
+Go to DVS Online Services, select Schedule an Appointment, then Driver Services, and follow the prompts.

 • Know your social security number.